gulati89/recipe-app/README.md

 # recipe-app
 My Recipes is a full-stack recipe sharing application that enables users to share their favorite recipes, browse others' recipes and create own recipes.
 Built with TypeScript and React theme, My recipes is a great example of a modern, performant, and scalable MERN stack application.

-You can visit the deployed version of My Recipes [https://my-recipes.netlify.app](In Progress).
+You can visit the deployed version of My Recipes [https://my-recipes-bake.netlify.app] (In Progress).
 Please note that the backend of the application is hosted on render.com's free tier, which shuts down when not in use.
 As a result, the application might take a few minutes to activate if it hasn't been used in a while.

 ## Features